rajeshpleti/SITHARAMA/elysiumanalytics.md

 ### 4. ITD (Inside Threat Detection) <span id="ITD"><span>
 <p style='text-align: justify;'>
 Inside Threat Detection identifies abnormal behaviors of user/entity using unsupervised learning algorithms and provides statistical anomalies scores ,outliers and indicators of compromise threshold values of risk factors.
-The Insider Threat Detection shows users who have crossed a threshold due to statistical anomalies and outliers from unsupervised learning clustering.

 It provides quick tips as text to help users to understand the dashboard.
 It has scoring:  0 to 60% normal, 60 to 90 as unsafe behavior, and 90% or higher as insider threat.
 By using risk-based Scoring, which performs data sketches across time intervals on security metrics baselining the behaviors of all users and entities,